Becker keeps Union on Champions League course at Gladbach

 Bayer Leverkusen kept their strong run of form under manager Xabi Alonso alive, winning 2-0 at home over 10-man RB Leipzig.

-Leverkusen, who on Thursday made it through to the semi finals of the Europa League with a win at Union Saint-Gilloise, went to sixth place, five points outside of the top four.
+Leverkusen, who on Thursday made it through to the semi finals of the Europa League with a win at Union Saint-Gilloise, are in sixth place, five points outside of the top four.

 They took the lead late in the first half through Adam Hlozek.